 Qualifications for Betterment Fund Grants

 The Betterment Fund makes grants exclusively to benefit the residents of the State of Maine.
-Four primary characteristics define a typical Betterment Fund grant:
+The following are overriding elements in our consideration of grant applications:

-- Education, health, conservation and community support are our primary grant categories.
-We recognize that many excellent projects transcend these categories and we welcome grant applications for projects that address multiple areas.
-We have also defined a number of “cross sector” areas which specifically combine Fund interests in one or more of the primary categories.
+- Education, health, conservation, and community support are our primary grant categories.
+We also recognize that certain projects transcend these categories and have defined a number of “cross-sector” areas.

-- The trustees have spent considerable effort to define priority areas within our grant categories.
+- The trustees have spent considerable effort defining priority areas within our grant categories.
 While an application that “hits the nail on the head” in terms of these stated characteristics is at least assured of serious consideration, our funds available for grantmaking are less than the amount needed to meet all such requests.
-We are willing to receive and consider an application that does not address all of these qualifications but the likelihood of a favorable outcome is diminished.

 General Grant Considerations